Growing Cannabis: Clones vs Seeds

-Growing your own cannabis can be a very rewarding thing, not only because you get cannabis to consume in the end, but also because it's a very fun plant to grow.
+Growing cannabis can be a very rewarding thing, not only because you get cannabis to consume in the end, but also because it's a very fun plant to grow.

-One of the first things that a person needs to decide when starting to grow cannabis is whether to start the cannabis plants from seed, or to obtain clones.
+One of the first things you’ll need to decide when starting to grow cannabis is whether to start from seed or clone.